skylord-at-hub/spawners/README.md

 # Spawners #
 This MOD for Minetest let the player craft mob Spawner blocks.
+Mobs are spawning randomly in a short intervals.

-Easy to implement new mob mods, but you must make sure that those mods following the right naming convention and have sounds, textures, models with the right name.
+Easy to implement new mob mods just look in to config.lua.

 Currently it works with [Pyramids Mummy](https://forum.minetest.net/viewtopic.php?id=7063), [Mobs Redo](https://forum.minetest.net/viewtopic.php?f=11&t=9917) and [Creatures](https://forum.minetest.net/viewtopic.php?f=11&t=8638).